moxystudio/react-wait-for-react/README.md

 ## Demo

-You may see a simple demo of `react-wait-for-react` in [https://moxystudio.github.io/react-wait-for-react](https://moxystudio.github.io/react-wait-for-react/).
+You may see a simple demo of `@moxy/react-wait-for-react` at [https://moxystudio.github.io/react-wait-for-react](https://moxystudio.github.io/react-wait-for-react/).

 ## Usage